jazzyinstyle/morgan-body-ext/README.md

 The original [morgan-body](https://github.com/sirrodgepodge/morgan-body) lacks the functionality to log additional request/response tokens like 'Request ID' which would useful for log tracing purposes.

-This library additionally logs these tokens as part of the original log format (defined in [morgan-body](https://github.com/sirrodgepodge/morgan-body)) :
+[morgan-body-ext](https://github.com/jazzyinstyle/morgan-body-ext) additionally logs these tokens as part of the original log format:

 **id**: Request ID